 - The national police force estimates that there were up to 400-600 female

-victims of trafficking in Most of the women
+number of undetected cases.
+Most of the women

 brought into Sweden have their passports and other travel documents taken